puppetlabs/puppet-docs/source/puppet/6.5/type.md

 _(**Property:** This attribute represents concrete state on the target system.)_

-Specify AIX attributes for the user in an array of attribute = value pairs.
+Specify AIX attributes for the user in an array or hash of attribute = value pairs.

  For example: